“How is that even possible? I just got back from 3 months at the South coast of Spain?”

 What strikes me – I am living in Spain nowadays – is that the way of presenting test results and the recommended values differ from country to country.
 And also from lab to lab.
 This makes it hard to decide what the right values are.

-For me this means that we have to stay critical about results and to keep on educating ourselves.
+For me, this means that we have to stay critical about results and keep on educating ourselves.

 Food with Loads of Vitamin D